pkarwan/pkarwan.github.io/_posts/2021-7-10-Bike-Sharing.md

 - filter data for weekday
 - Remove missing values
 - Convert specific variables as factor
+- Data Split 70% as training and 30% as testing.

 3) Visualization of data and analysis based on plots
 - Visualization of data done by creating plots as below.
 - Scatter plot of temp with cnt
-Scatter plot of atemp with cnt
+- Scatter plot of atemp with cnt
 - Boxplot of cnt by season
 - Boxplot of cnt by weathersit
 - BarPlot of cnt by year